 The specific locations of the two pilot cull areas are being kept secret by the Government but we know that the majority of the Gloucestershire area lies near Tewkesbury and the Forest of Dean, while the Somerset area includes part of Taunton Deane.
 For a cull to take place, at least 70% of landowners in the cull area need to allow access to their land.

 Groups like Stroud100 and Gloucestershire Against Badger Shooting have shown that people can join together to effectively block a cull on their land.
-If you live in those areas, write to your local council and ask them to refuse culling on council land and join together with your neighbours to say NO to a cull on your land.
+If you live in those areas, please get in touch with the Stroud 100 to ask them to how you can lobby your council to refuse culling on council land and join together with your neighbours to say NO to a cull on your land.